nstrayer/py-shiny-custom-output-component/README.md

 ```
 package.json        # Contains the dependencies needed to build the components javascript
 srcts/              # Source Typescript files
-  index.ts          # Where we define the input component
+  index.ts          # Where we define the output component
-customInputComponent/
+customOutputComponent/
-  custom_input.py   # Python functions for the input component
+  custom_output.py   # Python functions for the output component
   __init__.py       # Used to define exports for python package.
   distjs/           # Where the bundled js files are put
 example-app/
-  app.py            # Example app for the custom-input component
+  app.py            # Example app for the custom-output component
 ...                 # ...Various other config files needed for python and js projects
 ```